ChrisJMurdoch/F28WP---Coursework/README.md

 There is a login and a register feature where if the user is new, they must create an account before they can access the game.
 If the user is existing, they must login to access the game.
 This does not allow for temp visitor accounts as could complicate the database for users and their login credentials.

 Restarting/joining existing game –
+If a user restarts whilst in a current game, they are removed from the current game.
+If the user wants to join an existing game, they just have to log back in.

 Managing resources/partitioning (groups/levels/regions) –
+Code for the game is split into seperate functionality folders and functionality sheets.
+CSS, HTML and Javascript that is directly for client side is put in a client side folder.
+Queries for the database are put in a database folder Node.js and Javascript that is directly for the server side is put in a server side folder

 Server-client management:
 Passing data to-from the server in real time –
 Data can be passed to-from the server in real time

-Suitable language/data transmission format e.g., time information, other user status information –
+Suitable language/data transmission format e.g., time information, other user status information – Status information has been used in the console for debugging time information has been used in the client side Javascript for game code

 Server data storage (sql/mysql/litesql/..) –
 The server data storage we are using to hold game related data is SQL and the DBMS is MySQL.
 The portal used to create queries for the database was done in PHPmyAdmin.

 Deployment plan:
 How will it be deployment testing be done –
+N/A

-Is the GitHub project easy to deploy and test (outside user/community/guidance information/ rules/settings/robust)? –
+Is the GitHub project easy to deploy and test (outside user/community/guidance information/ rules/settings/robust)? – N/A

-Deployment criteria clear (libraries, server permissions, defined) –
+Deployment criteria clear (libraries, server permissions, defined) – N/A

-Is there a list of active tests, success, Q&A for the deployment of the project? –
+Is there a list of active tests, success, Q&A for the deployment of the project? – N/A

 Security:
 Validate data/user information –
 JavaScript is used to validate the user’s login credentials.
 Validating if the user enters the wrong login credentials, no login credentials, no create account credentials or non-valid create account credentials.

 Security/safety/backups –
+N/A

+Compression (file/data formats, jpg vs png vs bmp, zlib, ..) - Our game uses a .png file. it is used as our game's background which has lossless compression

 Optimization:
 Slow connections, crashes, different browsers –